 Sharing tips to encourage peer-to-peer recognition is a great way to get multiple employees engaged and show appreciation for their performance.
 In fact, 41% of companies that use peer-to-peer recognition have seen a positive increase in customer satisfaction (SHRM/Globoforce).

 Social recognition is a free, valuable way to give your top performers the credit they deserve.
-You can give a shout-out on social media, through email, on a bulletin board in the office, or in your Payroll and HRM software like Dominion’s Company Alerts.
+You can give a shout-out on social media, through email, on a bulletin board in the office, or by using your payroll and HR software.

-I recommend giving shout-outs for birthdays, work anniversaries, and any other personal accomplishments.
+Give shout-outs for birthdays, work anniversaries, and any other personal accomplishments.
 Sometimes recognition for one accomplishment can be shown in multiple ways.
-Did an employee go the extra mile with a client?
-Employee of the Month awards are something employees will look forward to and work hard to earn.
-Recognize them on social media, in the monthly newsletter, announce at monthly meetings, and take them out to lunch.
+For example, an Employee of the Month award is something employees will look forward to and work hard to earn.

-While the above are proven ways to recognize your employees performance and keep them happy, go ahead and ask your employees how they specifically would feel the most appreciated for their work.
+While the above are proven ways to recognize your employees' performance and keep them happy, go ahead and ask your employees how they specifically would feel the most appreciated for their work.
 With a diverse workplace, one person might prefer a free lunch, while another might find a handshake from the President more meaningful.
 Start a conversation.
 Engage with your staff, listen to them, and recognize their hard work and they will reward you with increased sales, better customer service, and longer loyalty to your company.
-Learn The Importance of Employee Recognition here.

 Looking for software that can help facilitate this?
 Schedule a demo below and see how Dominion can help increase employee engagement and help you better recognize your employees.